marcianovc/transient/README.md

 ## Configure

-Configuration should be supplied via environment varibles (will be loaded using [pyhton-dotenv](https://github.com/theskumar/python-dotenv)). `.env.evample` provides a template with all available configuration options.
-This should be copied to `.env` in the project root directory.
+Configuration should be supplied via environment variables (will be loaded using [python-dotenv](https://github.com/theskumar/python-dotenv)). `.env.example` provides a template with all available configuration options.
+This file should be copied to `.env` in the project root directory.

 ### walletnotify and blocknotify